eclipse-edc/Connector/docs/README.md

 | Overseeing of Policy enforcement.       | Streaming.                            |
 | Provisioning management.                | Events.                               |

-<p style='text-align: justify;'> The connector processes requests asynchronously, which are useful for example in case one has to deal with lengthy data preparation</p>
+The connector processes requests asynchronously, which are useful for example in case one has to deal with lengthy data preparation

 ## Configuration